 Morgan Horse History and Origins

-Morgan Horse Size and Lifespan
+Morgan Horse Size

-They've also been used as cow and pack horses.
+Morgans were used as trotting horses on the race track and cavalry mounts in wartime.
+They also were hitched to wagons or ridden by pioneers who were traveling to the American West.
 Today, Morgans can be found competing in almost every equestrian sport.
-Morgan horse shows often feature sidesaddle classes, trotting races under saddle, driving classes, dressage, jumping, and more, all showcasing the unique, outstanding versatility of the breed.
+Morgan horse shows often feature sidesaddle classes, trotting races under saddle, driving classes, dressage, jumping, and more—all showcasing the outstanding versatility of the breed.

-Color and Markings
+Colors and Markings

 Unique Characteristics of the Morgan Horse

-Champion and Celebrity Morgan Horse Horses
+Champion and Celebrity Morgan Horses

-Is a Morgan Horse for You?
+Is the Morgan Horse Right for You?

 More Horse Breeds